-No one likes the idea of being tracked throughout their work day, however, if you are a lone worker it could literally save your life.
+No one likes the idea of being tracked throughout their work day, however, if you are a lone worker, worker tracking could literally save your life.

 Why Worker Tracking is Important

 Employee tracking is a way for companies to know where their workers are and that they are safe.
+The lone worker tracking is not focused on work performance or productivity throughout a shift, it is to check staff are ok and respond appropriately if there is an issue.
 This is often done using a specific device or through a Smartphone app.
-It is vitally important that employers know where their lone workers are; but tracking should only be done during a worker’s shift and only when necessary, for instance if a worker has not checked in or has requested help.
+It is vitally important that employers know where their lone workers are; but tracking should be passive and only done during a worker’s shift and only when necessary, for instance, if a worker has not checked in or has requested help.

-We only track worker location when they are working
+We only track worker location when staff are working

 A phone’s operating system may generate location data for a variety of reasons and it can make that information available to apps.
 The Ok Alone app stops receiving location data unless the person is on-shift and working.
 This means that even if the worker remains logged into the Ok Alone app, but they are not on-shift/working Ok Alone is not collecting location data.
 Control over location settings is handled by the worker through the app, not the supervisor.
 This gives the workers themselves control.

 Lone worker tracking is focused on the safety of your workers, not their performance.
 The location information recorded is for finding an employee in case of an emergency.
 All location data that is used for finding staff in an emergency is deleted after 30 days.
 Employees are in control of the GPS settings and tracking frequency.
 Lone worker tracking only occurs when an employee is logged in on shift.

 Ok Alone uses GPS technology to offer full tracking services for lone workers.
 GPS High uses the phones GPS to provide continuous data updated every 10 seconds and is the most accurate setting.
 This ensures you have up to date information on your worker’s position when you need it.